-The proposed project is exempt from conformity requirements per the Air Quality Emissions Analysis and Conformity Determination of the 2020 Regional Transportation Plan and 2019 Federal Transportation Improvement Program prepared by Butte County Association of Governments.
+The proposed Project is exempt from conformity requirements per the Air Quality Emissions Analysis and Conformity Determination of the 2020 Regional Transportation Plan and 2019 Federal Transportation Improvement Program prepared by Butte County Association of Governments.

 C.1.
 Less Than Significant Impact.
-The project will not conflict with or obstruct implementation of the applicable air quality plans.
-The applicable air quality plan for the project area is the 2015 AQAP, prepared by the BCAQMD.
+The Project will not conflict with or obstruct implementation of the applicable air quality plans.
+The applicable air quality plan for the Project area is the 2015 AQAP, prepared by the BCAQMD.
 The AQAP control measure commitments are based, in part, on the regional population, housing, and employment projections (and related transportation-source emissions) prepared by the region's cities and counties and adopted by BCAG (BCAQMD 2015).
-As such, projects that propose development that is consistent with the population, employment, and VMT growth (and resultant emissions projections) anticipated in the relevant land use plans that were used in the formulation of the AQAP are therefore considered to be consistent with the AQAP.
-Further, the bridge plans will be designed in accordance with Chico General Plan "complete streets" principles that include both bicycle and pedestrian facilities.
-There will be no new vehicle traffic lanes added over those currently existing.
+As such, projects that propose development consistent with the population, employment, and VMT growth (and resultant emissions projections) anticipated in the relevant land use plans that were used in the formulation of the AQAP are therefore considered to be consistent with the AQAP.

-The proposed project was included in the regional emissions analysis conducted by BCAG for the conforming 2020 Regional Transportation Plan/Sustainable Communities Strategy (RTP/SCS) (BCAG 2020).
-As such, the proposed project is considered consistent with the region's AQAP.
+The proposed Project was included in the regional emissions analysis conducted by BCAG for the conforming 2020 Regional Transportation Plan/Sustainable Communities Strategy (RTP/SCS) (BCAG 2020).
+As such, the proposed Project is considered consistent with the region's AQAP.
 Furthermore, many of BCAQMD's rules are intended to meet the attainment goals of the AQAP.
-The project would be consistent with applicable rules that would limit ROG and PM emissions (e.g., Rules 205, 230, 231) during construction.
+The Project would be consistent with applicable rules that would limit ROG and PM emissions (e.g., Rules 205, 230, 231) during construction.
 This impact is considered less than significant.

 C.2.
-Less Than Significant Impact.
-The project will not result in a cumulatively considerable net increase of any criteria pollutant for which the project region is non-attainment.
-The EPA has classified the Butte County as nonattainment for the federal 8-hour O_3 standard and a partial maintenance area for the federal $PM{2.5}$ standard.
+Less Than Significant Impact with Mitigation.
+The Project will not result in a cumulatively considerable net increase of any criteria pollutant for which the Project region is non-attainment.
+The EPA has classified Butte County as nonattainment for the federal 8-hour O_3 standard and a partial maintenance area for the federal $PM{2.5}$ standard.
 The California Air Resources Board (CARB) has classified the area as nonattainment for the state 8-hour O_3 , 24-hour PM{10} , and annual $PM{2.5}$ standards.
 The BCAQMD has promulgated separate construction- and operation-period significance thresholds to help the Basin attain federal and state air quality standards and protect public health.
-This impact is considered less than significant.